The curriculum of the IMPRS comprises both theoretical and practical hands-on training elements divided into mandatory and optional courses.

 All first-year students will bond with their fellow classmates while learning essential topics and techniques in neuroscience by immersion in a Boot Camp.
 This Boot Camp will aim to bring incoming students from diverse backgrounds to a common level of knowledge.
 Topics covered include intracellular electrophysiology, fluorescence microscopy, basic programming, and both invertebrate and vertebrate behavioral imaging.
 An understanding of how to collect, analyze, and interpret data will be an essential part of the Boot Camp.

 Each journal club session will be led by an IMPRS PhD student.
-Sessions will be held monthly at caesar with the possibility of joining remotely via video conference.
+Sessions will be held monthly at the Max Planck Institute for Neurobiology of Behavior- caesar.
 One classic paper with strong relevance in the field of neuroethology research will be discussed per session.
 For each paper, one student will be in charge of outlining the major hypothesis and summarizing the results, concluding statements, and linking current advancements.

 The PhD research project is at the core of the curriculum.
 The progress of the project will be monitored by a TAC.
 Students need to form a cross-institute TAC consisting of at least three faculty members, and the first meeting must be scheduled within the first year.
 A written project proposal should be sent to the TAC members and an oral presentation of the topic of the doctoral work should be given.
 The TAC members need to approve the written proposal and give feedback.
 The student will then submit the written Project Proposal to the coordination office as a required milestone.